Sendera

 When planning becomes a burden

-How might we design a single, shared space where groups can plan trips together without losing information, money, or trust along the way?
+How might we design a single shared space where groups can plan together without losing information, money, or trust?

 How Sendera works